This page was updated on 24 December 2020. To view changes, please see page updates

 Child Safety has a legislative requirement to facilitate family contact between children and their family members.
 To help achieve this outcome, we partner with carers and parents to make family contact as safe and beneficial as it can be—in terms of maintaining and growing relationships between the child and their parents, the child and their siblings, the child and their carers and the carers and the parents.

 A carer is expected to actively participate in arrangements for safe family contact between the child and their family members, whether that is their parents, siblings, grandparents or others.
 Both foster and kinship carers have a role in facilitating positive contact and expressing supportive attitudes towards the child’s family, community and culture.

 The type and extent of family contact may depend on the type of child protection order the child or young person is on.
 If safety concerns have been identified, the CSO, carer and family members will work together to develop the most suitable options for contact.
 Further reviews of safety may occur over time, with everyone involved in safety planning where needed.
 The child’s need for safety, belonging and wellbeing is kept at the centre of each discussion and decision point.

 Some important roles the carers may have in family contact include:

 - speaking positively of the child’s family to the child at all times

 - encouraging safe family contact, including sibling contact

-- supporting family connection by helping transport the child to and from family contact (reimbursement of travel and accommodation is available—see Procedure 645:4-1: Child-related costs (CRC)—Child and young person support
+- supporting family connection by helping transport the child to and from family contact (reimbursement of travel and accommodation is available—refer to the procedure Child-related costs (CRC)—Child and young person support (645.4)

 - nurturing the child after family contact to help with feelings of grief and loss